bullno1/buxn/doc/chess.md

 This can be useful for runtime generated code or highly dynamic code (e.g: indirect jump).

-## Macro
+### Assertion and macro

 Macros are inlined to the application side.
-As such, signature annotation on the macro itself has no effect and serves purely as documentation:
+As such, any annotation on the macro itself has no effect and serves purely as documentation:

 ```
 %SWP-POP ( a b -- b ) { SWP POP }
 ```

-However, annotation within the macro's body will be applied accordingly:
+However, annotations within the macro's body will be applied accordingly:

 ```
 %as-card { ( Card ! ) }